jonnor/finito/doc/braindump.md

 Allow in MicroFlo to easily create a component which uses FSM (actions+predicates plain C/C++) Allow in NoFlo to make a subgraph/component which uses FSM (no code gen, action+predicates are sub-flows)

-Tool should be able to run in browser (JavaScript) and have web UI.
-Usable standalone or integrated into NoFlo UI Even allow created STMs to run in the browser, when possible.
+Even allow created STMs to run in the browser, when possible.

 Make testing easy, also of C/C++ based code.
 Have a set of typical test-classes one ones to perform.